Warren violates arcane rule, sparking Senate dustup

 The chamber is debating the Alabama Republican's nomination for attorney general, with Democrats dropping senatorial niceties to oppose Sessions and Republicans sticking up for him.

-King wrote that when acting as a federal prosecutor, Sessions used his power to "chill the free exercise of the vote by black citizens."
+Warren produced a three-decade-old letter in which the civil rights leader wrote that Sessions as an acting federal prosecutor in Alabama used his power to "chill the free exercise of the vote by black citizens."

-Quoting King technically put Warren in violation of Senate rules for "impugning the motives" of Sessions, though senators have said far worse stuff.
+Quoting King technically put Warren in violation of an arcane Senate rule for "impugning the motives" of Sessions, though senators have said far worse.
 And Warren was reading from a letter that was written 10 years before Sessions was even elected to the Senate.

-Still, top Senate Republican Mitch McConnell invoked the rules.
+Still, top Senate Republican Mitch McConnell invoked the rule.
 After a few parliamentary moves, the GOP-controlled Senate voted to back him up.

 Now, Warren is forbidden from speaking again on Sessions' nomination.
 A vote on Sessions is expected Wednesday evening.